rheslip/M8-Headless/README.md

 Wire the display to the PI's SPI port, the keyswitches to the GPIO pins specified in /boot/config.txt.
 I made a drilling template to mount the Kailh switches on the .1" grid protoboard - the leads more or less fit on .1" grid but the plastic mounting pins do not.

-I used a tact switch from Pi physical pin 5 to GND as a shutdown switch.
+There is a tact switch from Pi physical pin 5 to GND as a shutdown switch.
 This is enabled in /boot/config.txt.

 You can wire the DAC directly to the Teensy's I2S pins for audio.
 Other M8 headless projects seem to loop USB audio from the Teensy to the PI to a DAC attached to the Pi which is not very elegant and chews needless CPU cycles.
 The UDA1334 module works with its default settings - connect Teensy LRCLK (pin 20), BLCK (pin 21) and OUT1A (pin 7) to the module.
 The headphone out is very loud so you will probably have to turn down the master level in the M8 mixer screen.

+The battery is wired to a 2.1mm power jack so it can be charged with an external charger.
+I plan to embed the USB C charging module (linked above) in the enclosure at some point.

 I wired up a battery gauge using two MIC803-30, a MIC803-31 (what I had) and a resistor divider chain.
 These pull PI gpio pins 17,27 and 22 low in sequence as the battery voltage drops.
 I extended the TFT driver low battery code to draw four different battery icons based on the GPIO inputs.
 I may put the code here as an example of tweeking the TFT driver but its pretty specific to the circuit I used.

 Enclosure

-I designed a 3D printed enclosure in OpenSCAD for this project.
-Its still a work in progress but I'll put the files here eventually.
+You will find 3D printable enclosure in OpenSCAD for this project.
+Its still a work in progress.
 Its a bit taller, wider and thicker than the M8.
-The enclosure needs lots of ventilation and I added heatsinks to the Teensy and the Pi.
-I'm still getting the Pi overheat icon on the display sometimes when playing songs which causes a lot of screen updates and CPU use.
+The enclosure needs lots of ventilation - heatsinks were added to the Teensy and the Pi.
+The Pi overheat icon appears on the display sometimes when there is a lot of screen activity and CPU use.

 TFT driver